viniciusfacco/autoelastic/README.md

 How to Use
 ==========

-- Download the source code
+- Source code: AutoElastic/src/\*
-- Download the file third-party-libs.rar
+- Main class: AutoElastic/src/autoelastic/AutoElastic.java
-- Compile the source code and run
+- Libraries: third-party-libs.rar (includes OpenNebula 4.12.1 API and additional libs)

-The file third-party-libs.rar includes OpenNebula 4.12.1 API and additional libs.
+- SLA file: autoelastic.xml.
+The current version of AutoElastic uses the parameteres "MaximalHosts" and "MinimalHosts" from the SLA.
+These values refer to the allowed physical machines in the cloud.